-King Charles III Picks Westminster Abbey as the site of His Christmas Day Broadcast
+King Charles III Picks Westminster Abbey as the Site of His Christmas Day Broadcast

-LONDON (AP) — King Charles III has chosen Westminster Abbey as the site of his Christmas Day speech on Thursday, reflecting the idea of pilgrimage that is expected to be a theme of the annual address to the United Kingdom and the Commonwealth.
+Charles and Queen Camilla, along with the Prince and Princess of Wales, William and Kate, and their children, Princes George and Louis and Princess Charlotte, and extended family walked to St. Mary Magdalene Church on the king's private Sandringham Estate.

-The central London landmark, known for the lavish coronations and royal weddings it has hosted for more than 1,000 years, is also the focus of an annual pilgrimage to the tomb of Edward the Confessor, which lies at the heart of the church.
+The location is about 100 miles north of London, where Charles recorded the address from Westminster Abbey, the landmark known for the lavish coronations and royal weddings it has hosted for more than 1,000 years.

+The abbey is also the focus of an annual pilgrimage to the tomb of Edward the Confessor, which lies at the heart of the church.
 Edward, a monk-like monarch, was canonized as a saint in 1161.

 The speech is one of the rare occasions when Charles, 77, is able to voice his own views and doesn’t seek guidance from the government.
 It usually has a strong religious framework, reflects current issues and sometimes draws on the monarch’s personal experiences.